 FINLAND WITH CLUB MAHINDRA

 Mahindra Holidays is India’s largest leisure hospitality player, providing unique and memorable family holidays for over 20 years.
-The company is fully committed to provide holistic family holidays experience to its ever-growing community of 211,000 members through its wide network of 77 resorts (46 Club Mahindra Resorts in India and abroad, and 31 Holiday Club Resorts in Finland, Sweden and Spain).
+The company is fully committed to providing holistic family holidays experience to its ever-growing community of 211,000 members through its wide network of 77 resorts (46 Club Mahindra Resorts in India and abroad, and 31 Holiday Club Resorts in Finland, Sweden, and Spain).

-Club Mahindra is committed to provide unique and memorable family Holidays at exotic locations in pocket friendly budget.
+Club Mahindra is committed to providing unique and memorable family Holidays at exotic locations in a pocket-friendly budget.
 Taking this philosophy forward, the company recently acquired Holiday Club Resorts Oy, Finland, and made an exotic destination affordable for Indian families.
 With this acquisition, Mahindra Holidays is now the world’s largest vacation ownership company, outside of US.